matthost/lifespan/README.md

 ### Exercise

 Cardio and strength training are both important to health and longevity.
-Strength training should not be neglected since sarcopenia (loss of muscle mass) is a large cause of injury and subsequent decline in the elderly.
-Since we lose muscle with age, you want to start with a strong base so that you remain strong as you age and lose muscle.
+Strength training should not be neglected since we lose muscle with age.
+Strength improves healthspan and also prevents injury which leads to faster decline.

 ### Supplements